 The home is attributed to Milwaukee architect Donald Grieb who, at the request of the original owners, based it closely on The Upside Down House built by John Johansen for his own family in New Canaan, CT [Johansen was a renowned modernist architect and member of The Harvard 5].
-Sited and built on sloped lot, the bedrooms are on the lower level while the living/entertaining spaces are on the upper level with an amazing glass box view.
+Sited and built on a gently sloped half acre lot, the bedrooms are on the lower level while the living/entertaining spaces are on the upper level with an amazing glass box view.
 Combining both East Coast and Midwestern architectural aesthetics, this home is truly unique to the Milwaukee area.

 In an interview with McCall's magazine in 1952, Johansen described the inspiration for and philosophical underpinnings of The Upside Down House: